mullenkamp/pyhydllp/README.rst

 pyhydllp
 ==========
-pyhydllp is a package that contains many Python functions for extracting data from Hydstra.
+pyhydllp is a wrapper package that contains many Python functions for extracting data from Hydstra using the hydllp API.
+Detailed documentation about hydllp and relevant parameters can be found here: `<http://kisters.com.au/doco/hydllp.htm>`_

 Installation
 -------------